 Take care not to eat too many sweets and starches this holiday season.
 While you may love eating sugary foods, so do the bacteria in your mouth.
 When bacteria consume sugar from food particles left on your teeth, they are able to produce an acid that causes cavities.

-Visit your dentist regularly for a and .
-A dental hygienist is able to use special tools to remove plaque.
-A dental hygienist will also be able to remove tartar (hardened plaque), which can’t be removed at home.
+Visit our dentists regularly for and .
+During your appointment, one of our dental hygienists will use a special tool called a scaler to remove plaque.
+They’ll also be able to remove tartar (hardened plaque), which can’t be removed at home.